digital-blueprint/relay-authorization-bundle/docs/php-api.md

 (identified by `resourceClass` and `resourceIdentifier`).
 The available set of `actions` can be freely defined by the application, except for the **manage** action, which is predefined.

-### Class `ResourceAction`

-References one resource item or the resource collection of a resource class and the subset of requested actions that the current user is authorized to perform on the resource (collection).

 ### Method `registerResource`

 Registers a new resource for access control, usually on resource creation.
 The user logged-in during the